omkarpawar1430/My-Data-Science-Notes/Orphans/GitHub.md

 13.  `git diff`: Shows the differences between the working directory and the staging area or the last commit.

-14.  `git reset`: Unstages changes that have been added to the staging area.
+14.  `git reset`: Upstages changes that have been added to the staging area.

 15.  `git revert`: Creates a new commit that undoes the changes made in a previous commit.